 The nasal sinuses are interconnected spaces in the skull that are lined with respiratory tissue (mucosa).
 These sinuses range in size from several centimeters to only a few millimeters.
-Tiny channels (osteomeatal complexes) connect each of the sinuses and drain to the inside of the nose.
+Every sinus has an opening that allows the sinus to drain to the inside of the nose.
 The sinuses are shown below.

 All sinuses are paired.
 The maxillary sinuses are the largest sinuses and located below the eyes in the cheeks.
 The frontal sinuses are in the frontal bone in the forehead.
-The ethmoid sinuses may be three to ten on each side and are found between the eyes behind the top of the nose.
+The ethmoid sinuses may have three to ten separate bony cells on each side and are found between the eyes behind the top of the nose.
 The sphenoid sinuses (not shown here) are at the back of the nasal cavity in the middle of the head.

 How do the sinuses work

 The surfaces of the sinuses and the inside of the nose are covered with a very specialized mucosa.
 This mucosa has tiny scrubbers called cilia that direct the flow of mucus and dirt from the sinuses into the nasal cavity and to the back of the throat where it can be swallowed.
 A sticky layer of mucus coats the cilia and prevents particles and bacteria from getting into the sinuses.
 One liter of mucus is made per day to help keep the sinuses clean.
 The mucosa of the nose helps to warm and humidify as well as purify the air we breathe.

 The maxillary, frontal and anterior ethmoid cells drain through a common channel called the “osteomeatal complex” which is located in the anterior nasal cavity.
 The posterior ethmoids and sphenoid sinuses drain into the posterior nasal cavity.